Are you looking to get more sound out of your guitar?

 One of the most important considerations you need to make is how comfortable the guitar feels.
-Look at the setup and ensure that the strings are not set far from the fretboard.
+Look at the setup and ensure that the strings are not set far from the fret board.
 Otherwise, it may be painful and highly uncomfortable for your fingers.

-The action should be low to the fretboard with the string being slightly higher at the 12th fret.
+The action should be low to the fret board with the string being slightly higher at the 12th fret.

 One word that regularly comes up with guitars is intonation.
 It refers to the setting of the guitar along the neck.
 A clever way to check for intonation is to strike an open D chord and then playing another D chord at the 14th fret.
 Listen to the sound and if it feels out of tune, you know it’s not up to standard.

 Tuning may require only slight neck adjustments but often you will need to put in a lot more effort.
-When buying the best acoustic guitar, this is not the time to make such adjustments.
+When buying the perfect acoustic guitar, this is not the time to make such adjustments.
 If however, you’ve found a particular model that you like and that requires more work, you can get the dealer to make those adjustments for you.

 Let’s face it, it’s all about the sound.
-Picking the best sounding guitar is really a personal decision as there is no universal guide.
+Picking the great sounding guitar is really a personal decision as there is no universal guide.
 What’s more, every guitar sounds different and this is exactly why you should try and find one that sounds right according to your ears.

 One useful trick to pick a good sounding guitar is to enlist the help of someone else and listen from a distance as they play.
 Playing the acoustic guitar yourself will sound completely different than listening from a distance.